Information on Engineering Studies and Careers

 Compiled below are information and resources of interest to pre-college students interested in engineering, categorized as follows:

-Pre-College Student-Focused Websites/Newsletters/Guides – Specific sources of information and other resources.
+Pre-College Student-Focused Websites – Specific online sources of information and other resources.

 Introductory Summer Camps/Programs for Youth (opens a new window) – Great “hands-on,” academic-oriented opportunities to explore what engineering is all about during the summer.